Web novels in South Korea: History

-After the IMF, there were many book rental stores in Korea.
-This was because the book rental store was a start-up item.
-The genre novels that were serialized on the Internet were often published and bought at book rental stores.
-However, the market for book rental shops did not last long.
-Internet novels have various distribution channels.
-Web novels have begun to be paid for.
-In April 2007, an e-book company, Booktopia (The current service has been terminated), opened a genre novel website called Waki.
-In 2008, BookCube opened a bookstore specializing in e-books.
-Both bookstores used a per-part payment format.
-Joara, a popular serial site until now, also started charging at this time, but it didn't work well.
-It opened its 'Premium' section in 2011.
-The 'Premium' section wasn't profitable until 2014.
+After the economic crisis, many book rental stores emerged in South Korea.
+Genre novels serialized on the Internet were often published in print and distributed through these rental stores.
+However, the market for book rental shops was short-lived due to the emergence of competing distribution channels.
+Web novels also began to adopt paid distribution models.
+In April 2007, the e-book company Booktopia (now defunct) launched a genre novel website called Waki.
+In 2008, BookCube launched an e-book store.
+Both platforms used a per-part payment model.
+Joara, a popular serialization platform, also introduced paid content at this time, but it was initially unsuccessful.
+It introduced its "Premium" section in 2011, which was not profitable until 2014.

-Meanwhile, the e-book market has continued to expand in recent years.
-In January 2013, Naver Web Novel began.
-The portal's influence was enormous.
-The novel, which used to be called "Internet novels" and "playwright novels", instantly changes its name to "web novels".
-In February of the same year, Kakao Page appeared.
-Kakao Page has now become the center of the genre novel market.
+Meanwhile, the e-book market continued to expand.
+In January 2013, Naver launched its Naver Web Novel platform, which had a significant influence on the market.
+Works previously referred to as “internet novels” or “online novels” came to be known as “web novels.”
+In February of the same year, Kakao Page launched and later became a leading platform in the genre web novel market.

-Since October 2022, a service such as YONDER have begun to officially translate Korean web novels into English.
-Before that, to address the demand from non-Korean speakers, many piracy sites illegally distributing English translated versions of webnovles arose.
-However, the cultural ministry of Korea has taken a hard stance on illegal distributors of Korean webnovels to uphold copyright protection.
+Since October 2022, services such as YONDER have provided official English translations of Korean web novels.
+Prior to this, many piracy sites distributed unauthorized translations to meet demand from non-Korean speakers.
+However, South Korea’s Ministry of Culture has taken a hard stance against illegal distributors to uphold copyright protections.

 Features

 Web based system

-Web novels are all produced, distributed, and consumed on the Web.
-This has brought a big change to the existing publishing industry.
-Web-based channels other than those that previously had great influence in the publishing industry have become very influential in the web novel industry.
-In addition, the process of producing, distributing, and consuming web novels takes place almost simultaneously.
-Also, as payment methods are now easier in digital, readers can enjoy web novels, which are priced at around 100 won per episode.
+Web novels are produced, distributed, and consumed online.
+This has brought significant changes to the traditional publishing industry, as web-based platforms that previously had little influence have become increasingly prominent in the web novel market.
+In addition, production, distribution, and consumption often occur almost simultaneously.
+Digital payment systems have also made access easier, allowing readers to purchase episodes, typically priced at around each.

 Serialization

-The reason why serialization is important in web novels is that it not only enables gradual commercialization but also allows potential readers to flow through interaction.
-Therefore, the know-how of ending the story is important in each episode where the reader's curiosity reaches its peak.
-Also, inter-episode connectivity is an important determinant for readers to read the next episode.
+Serialization is a key feature of web novels, as it enables gradual commercialization and encourages ongoing reader engagement.
+It is important for authors to know how to structure episode to end on exciting moments and cliffhangers.
+Continuity between episodes is also an important factor in encouraging readers to continue to the next installment.